solokeys/solo1/docs/solo/customization.md

 python tools/print_x_y.py device_key.pem
 ```

-Merge the bootloader.hex, solo.hex, and attestion key into one firmware file.
+Merge the `bootloader.hex`, `solo.hex`, and attestion key into one firmware file.

 ```
 solo mergehex --attestation-key <attestation-key-hex-string> bootloader.hex solo.hex all.hex
 ```

 Now you have a newly create `all.hex` file with a custom attestation key.
-You can [program this all.hex file
+You can [program this `all.hex` file
 with Solo in DFU mode](/solo/programming#procedure).